Nom3o/AI-assistant/README.md

 ## Features

 - Voice-controlled interaction using `speech_recognition` and `pyttsx3` libraries.
-- Basic command recognition for tasks like fetching weather information, web searches, and more.
 - Graphical user interface (GUI) built with `tkinter` for easy interaction.

 ## Requirements